MaryAtskey/MaryAtskey/README.md

 ![gifntext-gif](https://user-images.githubusercontent.com/113581848/191034558-a53ecbd4-3bfe-4e84-9612-6e27be8d8533.gif)

-Hello, everyone!
+## Briefly about me...

-My name is Maryia and I am a future front-end developer.
-I'm currently studying at Medieeinstitutet in Malmö, Sweden.
+* My name is Maryia and I am a future front-end developer.
+* I'm currently studying at Medieeinstitutet in Malmö, Sweden.

-I came from Minsk, Belarus where I graduated from the university in 2010.
-I stadied linguistics but I worked mostly as a content-manager and copywriter.
+* I came from Minsk, Belarus where I graduated from the university in 2010.
+* I stadied linguistics but I worked mostly as a content-manager and copywriter.

-I moved to Sweden in 2018, and I started this new chapter of my life with courses of Swedish.
-Now I am old enough to go further.
+* I moved to Sweden in 2018, and I started this new chapter of my life with courses of Swedish.
+* Now I am old enough to go further.

+## Dark sides of the Moon I am going to explore...

+* HTML
+* CSS
+* JS
+* Agile
+* API development
+* UX/UI

 <!--